sgsokol/influx/doc/manual.rst

 The values of vectors derived from free fluxes like dependent fluxes, cumomers, MID and so on are in the corresponding fields whose names can be easily recognized.

 Linear stats and Monte-Carlo statistics are presented in their respective fields.
-The latter field is present only if explicitly requested by the user with ``--sens mc=MC`` option.
+The latter field is present only if explicitly requested by user with ``--sens mc=MC`` option.
 In this kvh section, a term ``rsd`` means "relative standard deviation" (in literature, it is often encountered a synonym CV as Coefficient of Variation), it is calculated as SD/Mean and if expressed in percentage then the formula becomes 100%*SD/Mean.

 The field ``jacobian dr_dp (without 1/sd_exp)`` report a Jacobian matrix which is defined as a matrix of partial derivatives :math:`\partial{r}/\partial{p}` where *r* is residual vector (Simulated--Measured) and *p* is a free parameter vector including free fluxes, scaling factors (if any) and free metabolite pools (if any).
 Note that in this definition the residual vector is not yet scaled by standard deviation of measurements.
 Sometimes, Jacobian is called *sensitivity matrix* in which case a special care should be brought to the sens of derivation.
 Often, by sensitivity matrix, we intend a matrix expressing how estimated fluxes are sensible to variations in the measurement data.
 Such definition corresponds to generalized inverse of Jacobian and it is reported in the field ``generalized inverse of jacobian dr_dp (without 1/sd_exp)``